 Library members and Guest ticket holders may use their My Monitor account for financial transactions.
-Access to a My Monitor account is gained through the Monitor kiosks at Eastgardens and Rockdale branches or on the Recharge/Payments portal on the Bayside Library catalogue.
+Access to a My Monitor account is gained through the Monitor kiosks or on the Recharge/Payments portal on the Bayside Library catalogue.

 6.3 Online transactions